flbaue/Countdown/README.md

 # Countdown
-A simple countdown timer with JavaFX 8 gui and MacApp bundleing with gradle.
+A simple countdown timer with JavaFX 8 gui and MacApp bundling with gradle.